Aikatsu Stars!: Characters

-Kirara is a student of Venus Ark who was born in New Zealand.
+Kirara is a student of Venus Ark / Neo Venus Ark who was born in New Zealand.
 She has a fluffy character and lives freely without restrictions.
 Kirara tends to surprise those around her with her unexpected behavior.
 Despite being often lonely and pampered, she developed great color and design sense from her mother, who works as a painter.
+Caroline is her pet pink sheep.